duo-labs/webauthn/README.md

 Quickstart
 ----------
-Import `github.com/duo-labs/webauthn` into your golang web application and initialize it with basic configuration values.
+`go get github.com/duo-labs/webauthn` and initialize it in your application with basic configuration values.

 Make sure your `user` model is able to handle the interface functions laid out in `webauthn/user.go`.
 This means also supporting the storage and retrieval of the credential and authenticator structs in `webauthn/credential.go` and `webauthn/authenticator.go`, respectively.